UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/minecraft.md

 1. See how to install Universal Split Screen in the [Quick Start guide](https://universalsplitscreen.github.io/docs/quickstart/).

 1. In options, select the preset and click Load.
     * For Minecraft 1.14.3 and higher, you should use the `Minecraft 1.14.3` preset.
-For versions 1.13 to 1.14.2, use `Minecraft Alternative`.
+    * For versions 1.13 to 1.14.2, use `Minecraft Alternate`.
 If split screen doesn't work, try the other preset (after restarting the instances).
+    * For 1.12 and older, use the `Minecraft 1.14.3` preset.
+Make sure 'Send fake window focus messages' is enabled.

 1. Go back to the Current window tab.